sagar-viradiya/eazypermissions/README.md

 A lightweight Android library which wraps boilerplate code of runtime permission and allows you to request permissions from coroutines (No callbacks yay :tada:) or request and observe permissions through LiveData.

 ## Coroutines support
-Requesting permission is just a simple function call to suspending function from your coroutines or suspending function which will return [`PermissionResult`](common/src/main/java/com/eazypermissions/common/model/PermissionResult.kt).
+Requesting permission is just a simple function call to suspending function `requestPermissions` of [`PermissionManager`](coroutinespermission/src/main/java/com/eazypermissions/coroutinespermission/PermissionManager.kt) from your coroutines or other suspending function which will return [`PermissionResult`](common/src/main/java/com/eazypermissions/common/model/PermissionResult.kt).
 It takes 3 parameters.
 1. An instance of AppCompactActivity or Fragment depending on from where you are requesting permission.
 2. Request id.
 3. varargs of permission you want to request.

+This is how you would request for permission within coroutines and get result sequentially.

 ```kotlin
 .